sparkfabrik/nominatim-openapi/README.md

 Getting started section shows how to use the [official interactive playground]((https://sparkfabrik.github.io/nominatim-openapi/)) hosted by [Github Pages](https://pages.github.com/).
 If you want to locally run your own playground, you must download this repository (via [zip download](https://github.com/sparkfabrik/nominatim-openapi/archive/refs/heads/main.zip) or `git clone`).
-All relevant files are in `docs/` folder.
+OAS specification and JSON schemas are in `src/` folder, all final files (bundled and minified) are in `docs/` folder.

 You can't simply open the `docs/index.html` file in your browser, because of default [Cross-Origin Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors).
 So you need to serve `docs/` folder using a web server running locally.

-In a javascript-ready environment (ie. with [node](https://nodejs.org/en) and [npm](https://www.npmjs.com/) installed), you can run `npx -y http-server ./docs` in a terminal from the project folder and point your browser to `http://localhost:8080`.
+In a javascript-ready environment (ie. with [node](https://nodejs.org/en) and [npm](https://www.npmjs.com/) installed), you can run `make serve` in a terminal from the project folder and point your browser to `http://localhost:8080`.

 In a Docker-ready environment, you can run `make ui` to have the playground exposed on `http://localhost:8091`.